-As of June 30, 2015 and December 31, 2014 the Company had vested warrants to purchase 685,061 shares of common stock with a weighted average exercise price of \$6.65.
+As of September 30, 2015 and December 31, 2014, the Company had vested warrants to purchase 685,061 shares of Fortress common stock with a weighted average exercise price of \$6.65 per share.
+All stock-based expense in connection with these warrants has been recognized.